scverse/muon/docs/source/index.md

 # Get to know muon

+`muon` is a Python framework for multimodal omics analysis.
+While there are many features that `muon` brings to the table, there are 3 key areas that its functionality is focused on.

 ## Multimodal data containers

 `muon` introduces multimodal data containers (`MuData` class) allowing Python users to work with increasigly complex datasets efficiently and to build new workflows and computational tools around it.